Food Allergies

 Allergy skin testing is the most accurate and preferred method of evaluating allergies.
 These tests are safe, minimally invasive, and easily interpreted.
 There are times when an oral food challenge is performed to confirm a specific food allergy diagnosis.
 This should be done in a medical facility by staff who is specially trained in this procedure.
 It is very important that a patient suspecting a food allergy be treated by an expert in the field, like the board-certified allergists at Atlanta Allergy & Asthma.

 Food allergy is both over, and under, diagnosed.
 The most important aspect of treatment for food allergy is an accurate diagnosis.
-Although there is no cure, there have been significant advancements in the research and therapies for food allergy, specifically peanut allergy.
+Although there is no cure, there have been significant advancements in the research and therapies for food allergies.

 In early 2020, the U.S. Food and Drug Administration approved the first drug for treatment of peanut allergy for children.
 The therapy is indicated for patients 4–17 with a confirmed diagnosis of peanut allergy.
 This prescription medication, derived from peanuts, can minimize the risk of severe allergic reaction, including anaphylaxis, in the event of an accidental peanut exposure.
 For more information, see our PALFORZIA FAQ (or download our FALFORZIA FAQ printable version).

 All patients with a confirmed diagnosis of food allergy must practice strict avoidance of the allergy-causing food.
-This is the ONLY way to prevent a reaction.
 Every patient should read labels on packaged foods and ask friends and family what ingredients they have used when preparing meals.
 Do not eat foods from a buffet if you cannot identify all ingredients and do not be shy in restaurants.
 Always make the servers and chef aware of your specific allergies.

-It is critical that patients with food allergy carry injectable epinephrine and that they are taught in the allergist's office how to use it correctly.
-Of the reported cases of fatal anaphylaxis to peanut, delay in the use of injectable epinephrine was the number one cause for the fatal outcome.
+It is critical that patients with food allergy carry an epinephrine device and that they are taught in the allergist's office how to use it correctly.
+Of the reported cases of fatal anaphylaxis to peanut, delay in the use of epinephrine was the number one cause for the fatal outcome.

 Epinephrine (adrenaline) is the first-line treatment for anaphylaxis, Anaphylaxis can occur within seconds or minutes of exposure to the allergen, can progress quickly and can be fatal.
-Food allergy patients must be prepared for accidental ingestion by ALWAYS carrying self-injectable epinephrine.
+Food allergy patients must be prepared for accidental ingestion by ALWAYS carrying either their injectable epinephrine device or their intranasal epinephrine device.

 Administer epinephrine immediately if you experience severe symptoms such as shortness of breath, trouble breathing or swallowing, throat tightness, repetitive coughing, weak pulse, hives, or a combination of symptoms from different body areas, such as hives, rashes or swelling on the skin coupled with vomiting, diarrhea, or abdominal pain.